John Heinz Refuge Trail

 John Heinz Refuge Trail Description

 The John Heinz Refuge Trail and various footpaths at John Heinz National Wildlife Refuge at Tinicum stand in stark contrast to the urban setting that surrounds this refuge.
-At different points on this flat and hard-packed trail, you have views of the Philadelphia skyline, while your immediate surroundings encompass 1,000 acres of water, marsh grasses, and trees.
+At different points on this flat and hard-packed trail, trail users are treated to views of the Philadelphia skyline, while the immediate surroundings encompass 1,000 acres of water, marsh grasses, and trees.

 Expect to see lots of migratory birds here as this freshwater tidal marsh—the largest in Pennsylvania—is a resting and feeding spot for some 300 species of birds, as well as 80 nesting species.
 Deer, coyotes, raccoons, beavers, and otters are among the mammals that also make their home here, along with many fish and reptiles.